robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

 Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`.
 To configure this, follow one of these guides.

-Note: If you installed Robusta's :ref:`Embedded Prometheus Stack`, neither step is necessary.
+Note: If you installed Robusta's :ref:`Embedded Prometheus Stack`, none of these steps are necessary.
 Everything is pre-configured.

 Common Methods